Fabrizio-Caruso/CROSS-LIB/docs/HOW_TO_LOAD_THE_GAME.md

 ### MS-DOS 386
 Use DOSBOX.
-Map the directory with the .COM binaries to a drive (e.g., C:)
+Map the directory with the .EXE binaries to a drive (e.g., C:)
 Move to C:

 You need CWSDPMI